 Of course, to utilize the expiration date as a measure of your flour’s vitality, you will need to keep the bag on hand or write down the expiration date before throwing it away.

 2 – Check the Color

 The color of a flour should never change.
 If you have white all purpose flour, it should always be white and fluffy.
-A whole wheat flour should always be a tannish brown.
-An almond flour should always be the off white color of almonds.

 If your flour changes color to anything other than it’s original state, it has gone bad.
 Wheat flour with a yellowish tinge may have bad oil seeping out of the grains.
 If your corn flour has a blueish hue, it may be starting to grow mold.